Istria

 Istria offers a variety of anchorages for those exploring the region on a yacht charter.
 Here are some of the popular anchorages in Istria:

-- Brijuni Islands – located just off the coast of Istria, the Brijuni Islands offer several anchorages, including Verige Bay and St. Jerolim Bay.
+- Brijuni Islands – located just off the coast of Istria, the Brijuni Islands offer several anchorages, including the Verige Bay and St. Jerolim Bay.
 These anchorages offer sheltered mooring, crystal-clear waters, and stunning views of the surrounding islands.

 - Porer Island – situated just south of Istria- offers several anchorages popular with boaters.
 The island offers sheltered mooring, clear waters, and a lighthouse that makes for a great photo opportunity.